sebmart/TaxiSimulation/README.md

 - JuMP syntax updates
 - Other modules syntax
 - Type and Struct refactoring.
 This repo is not registered :(), since I haven't figured how to build a package in short learning time, will look up to it.
+When using this repo, make sure that you use the corresponding RoutingNetworksPotato fork to be able to run...
 # Usage
 This repository contains the code of a Julia v0.5 package, that also builds on the RoutingNetworks package for real life routing network handling and visualization.
 The code is provided "as is" under GNUv3 license.